fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

     })
 ```

 You can display the default error message returned by Mongoose, even though they are not as readable as they could be:

 ![](../../images/3/56e.png)

 **NB:** On update operations, mongoose validators are off by default.
 [Read the documentation](https://mongoosejs.com/docs/validation.html) to determine how to enable them.

+#### 3.20*: Phonebook database, step8

+Add validation to your phonebook application, that will make sure that phone numbers are of the correct form.
+A phone number must
+- has length of 8 or more
+- if formed of two parts that are separated by -, the first part has two or three numbers and the second part also consists of numbers
+  - eg. 09-1234556 and 040-22334455 are valid phone numbers
+  - eg. 1234556, 1-22334455 and 10-22-334455 are invalid

+Use a [Custom validatior](https://mongoosejs.com/docs/validation.html#custom-validators) to implement the second part of the validation.

+If an HTTP POST request tries to add a name that is already in the phonebook, the server must respond with an appropriate status code and error message.

 #### 3.21 Deploying the database backend to production

 Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
 Verify that everything works locally by using the entire application from the address <http://localhost:3001/>.

 Push the latest version to Heroku and verify that everything works there as well.

 </div>

 <div class="content">

 ### Lint